 In addition to our audit and our report on the disclosure requirements, we have carried out an assurance engagement in relation to the District Council's debenture trust deed, which is compatible with independence requirements.
 Other than the audit, our report on the disclosure requirements and the debenture trust deed reporting, we have no relationship with or interests in the District Council.

+David Borrie

-David Borrie Ernst & Young On behalf of the Auditor-General Wellington, New Zealand 26 September 2019 This page intentionally left blank
+Ernst & Young

+On behalf of the Auditor-General

+Wellington, New Zealand

+26 September 2019

 Other information